ch491/udi-plex-poly/README.md

 5. After the node server starts you can read the log or goto the Configuration Help page (on Ployglot Web Interface) to see the IP and port the nodeserver is listening on.
 6. Goto your Plex Media Server (PMS) and under settings you will see 'Webhooks' set the URL to the path from step 5.
 7. Then all you have to do is goto any Plex Client (Player) and cause an event.
-8. When the node server sees any new client event it will create a Client Node in your ISY.
+8. When the node server sees any new client event, it will create a Client Node in your ISY.
 9. To remove old clients goto the Ployglot Web Interface / Plex-Webhook / Details / Nodes and you can click Delete [X] to delete that node.

 ### Node Settings
-The settings for this node are:
+The settings for this node server are:

 #### Short Poll
    If your have turned on the rapid_trigger feature this will reset the Rapid Trigger flag to false every shortPoll.